Murder suspect in custody in death of Kane Roush - Gallipolis Daily Tribune

-CHARLESTON, W.Va. — A man wanted in the April homicide of Kane Roush has been taken into custody, according to Meigs County Sheriff Keith Wood.
+CHARLESTON, W.Va. — A man who was indicted in the reported April homicide of Kane Roush has been taken into custody in Charleston, W.Va.

 “It’s good to have this a step closer in a tragic situation,” said Sheriff Wood following the arrest.
 “I want to thank the US Marshal’s Office for their dedication and capture of Hall.”